About MeRO

 • Our Nurse and Physiotherapist Sponsorship Programs pays the wages of their four nurses and physiotherapist.

-• We pay $1000 a month of MeRO’s monthly pharmacy bill which provides all patients with essential medications, medical equipment and supplies.
+• We pay US$1000 a month of MeRO’s monthly pharmacy bill which provides all patients with essential medications, medical equipment and supplies.

-• We also provide the first $200 of medical costs for all patients admitted to the Shelter, and raise funds for additional medical costs as required.
+• We also provide the first US$200 of medical costs for all patients admitted to the Shelter, and raise funds for additional medical costs as required.

-• We help out with mentoring and promoting good governance,
+• We help MeRO with promoting good governance.

-• We facilitate ongoing professional development for clinical staff.
+• We facilitate ongoing professional development for clinical staff when required

 • We provide mentorship, support, advice and friendship.